 Potatoes give the soup that signature chowder creaminess without adding fat.
 And the earthy fresh thyme complements all those wonderfully caramelized roasted veggies oh-so perfectly.

 I just love thyme in creamy winter soups.
 I don’t think I could quit it if I tried.

 So!
 Storm-a-brewing in your neck of the woods?
 Brew up some of this soup and serve it with some warm crusty bread and a simply-dressed green salad for dinner tonight.

-- ½ fennel bulb, quartered & sliced thin (about 1 cup)
+- 1/2 fennel bulb (quartered & sliced thin) (about 1 cup)

-- 1 medium onion, diced (about 2 cups diced)
+- 1 medium onion (diced) (about 2 cups)

-- 2 tablespoons flour
+- 2 tablespoons all-purpose flour

 - 4 cups vegetable broth (here’s how to make your own with veggie scraps)

-- Additional salt & freshly ground black pepper, to taste
+- Additional salt & freshly ground black pepper (to taste)

 - Heat oven to 400 degrees Fahrenheit.